HITECHCRIME/HC_SG198_XXX/README.md

 thoughts like damn
 that (what) makes us low (go)

+little bit of facts
+all it took was bites

-riding (in) tracks, feeling inside out just get it out i'll do what's needs done i'm an honest man
+riding (in) vicious tracks, feeling inside out just get it out i'll do what's needs done i'm an honest man